qileon/Assignments/README.md

 # ECC102-Assignments
-Assignments for ECC102 (Programming and Problem Solving), this is for storing and showing my process during university.
+Assignments for ECC102 (Programming and Problem Solving) and ECC108 (Object Oriented Programming), this is for storing and showing my process during the university.